mshariqnaeem/FIFA_PlayerValue_ML/README.md

 ## The systems we used- down to the programming languages

 For the project we had to use a variety of languages and tools to complete our analysis and machine learning model.

-As there were multiple different tools used we have made a short list.
+**As there were multiple different tools used we have made a short list below**

 - Postgres SQL + PgAdmin
-- SQLAlchemy
-- Python + Jupyter Notebook
+- Python + Jupyter Notebook/
+  numpy
+  matplotlib
+  pandas
+  seaborn
+  sklearn
+  sqlalchemy
+  psycopg2
 - Tableau
 - HTML
-- Pandas

 # ETL process and exploration/ analysis on tableau- already written- Marcio